Relay Contact Burnishing

 Physical Cleaning

-If your amplifier has an open frame relay, wet a piece of solid glossy paper with cleaner and draw it between the closed contacts.
-Proper physical cleaning involves drawing a hard glossy paper, soaked in a cleaner, back-and-forth between the contacts.
-DO NOT soak the relay ever.
+If your amplifier has an open frame relay, wet a piece of solid glossy paper with cleaner (WD40 is actually good for this) and fit it between the closed contacts.
+Proper physical cleaning involves drawing the hard glossy paper, soaked in a mild cleaner and polishing lubricant, back-and-forth between the contacts.
+DO NOT soak the relay.
+Do not use colored paper, dirty paper, or paper that leaves fibers.

 Electrical cleaning can be just as effective, if not more effective, then physically cleaning a contact.
-If you have a few parts and some ingenuity and electrical aptitude, electrical cleaning can be one of the fastest and safest cleaning methods to restore weak signal or dry switching.
+If you have a few parts, and some ingenuity and electrical aptitude, electrical cleaning can be one of the fastest and safest cleaning methods for restoring weak signal or dry switching operation.
 Some relays are enclosed, giving us no choice but to electrically clean.
-(Either electrically clean them, or replace sealed relays.)
+(Either electrically clean them, or replace sealed relays.
+When replacing, be aware a new relay will often have a low-signal problem right out of the box, and might require cleaning.)

 Trace through the schematic or circuit wiring to verify the center pins on the input and output RF connectors have a direct dc path.
-If they have a dc path, your system is a candidate for electrical cleaning.
+If the input and output connectors have a dc path, the system is an easy candidate for electrical cleaning.

-Turn the amplifier on, and cycle the antenna relay in and out of transmit a few dozen times.
+3.)
+Turn the amplifier on, and by closing the relay control line, cycle the antenna relay in and out of transmit a few dozen times.
 This will almost always completely burn off any film on the contacts without damaging contact plating.

 All Ameritron amplifiers are suitable for electrical cleaning, without removing the cover, so long as they do not have an internal PIN diode switch.
 Other suitable amplifiers are the Heathkit line, RL Drake (L4 and L7 series), and many others.